top of page

 In the current tax year, you have a Stocks and Shares ISA and you’ve contributed £5000 of your annual £20,000 allowance to it.

-You can no longer pay into your ISA from the previous year.
+You can now pay into both ISAs if you want to.
+Just make you don't pay in more than the overall £20,000 allowance.
 If you do, you may face a penalty charge.

-If you do choose to open a new ISA, you can transfer your previous ISA(s) to your current ISA.
-It won’t affect your current annual allowance.
+If you open a new ISA, you can transfer your previous ISA(s) to your new ISA without your current annual allowance being reduced.

 Usually, transferring old ISAs keeps things simple as opposed to the admin of keeping an eye on various different ISAs over the years.